Bardock: Dragon Ball Super manga (2021–2022)

-Super Dragon Ball Heroes
+Super Dragon Ball Heroes (2020–2023)

 An alternate reality version of the character appears in the Super Dragon Ball Heroes promotional anime.
-In several promos, Bardock allies with the time patrol, a future force bent to avert the changes in time, and turns into the Super Sayian 3 Form.
-In the television series Super Dragon Ball Heroes, in the Space-Time-War arc, another alternate version Bardock is portrayed as a mysterious cloaked warrior.
+In several promos, Bardock allies with the time patrol, a future force bent to avert the changes in time, and turns into the Super Sayian 3 form.
+In the series Space-Time-War arc, another alternate version Bardock is portrayed as a mysterious cloaked warrior.
 He assists his son Goku and company against other foes, including a masked Goku Black.
 Black recognized Bardock during their fight and acknowledges to Black that he had left his past life a long time ago.
 In the climax of the arc, it is revealed that Bardock, along with several other cloaked fighters are working with a woman named Aeos, a supreme kai.
 In the following arc, Bardock serves as one of Aeos's bodyguards as she hosts a Tournament across the multiverse, similar to the Tournament of Power from Dragon Ball Super.
 He also fights a two on one battle with Goku and Jiren in his Super Sayian 3 form.

 Video games

-Bardock has appeared in nearly 30 Dragon Ball video games, including substantial storyline roles in Dragon Ball Online as well as its spiritual successors Dragon Ball Xenoverse and Dragon Ball Xenoverse 2.
-In March 2018 Bardock was introduced into Dragon Ball FighterZ along with Broly as the game's first DLC characters.
+Bardock has appeared in nearly 30 Dragon Ball video games, including substantial storyline roles in Dragon Ball Online (2010) as well as its spiritual successors Dragon Ball Xenoverse (2015) and Dragon Ball Xenoverse 2 (2016).
+In March 2018 Bardock was introduced into Dragon Ball FighterZ (2018) along with Broly as the game's first DLC characters.
+Bardock also appeared in Dragon Ball: Sparking!
+Zero, with both his Dragon Ball Z and Dragon Ball Super outfits available.